xlnwel/blog/docs/_posts/2020-06-01-MobileNet.md

 **Width: ** The number of channels/filters

-**Resolution: ** The feature map size $$H\times W$$
+**Resolution: ** The feature map size \\(H\times W\\)

 ## MobileNetV1

 The core contribution of MobileNet is depthwise separable convolutions, which aims to reduce computation and memory requirements of modern deep CNNs.
-Depthwise separable convolutions factorize a standard convolution into a depthwise convolution and a $$1\times 1$$ convolution called a pointwise convolution: The depthwise convolution filters each input channel and the pointwise convolution combines the outputs.
+Depthwise separable convolutions factorize a standard convolution into a depthwise convolution and a \\(1\times 1\\) convolution called a pointwise convolution: The depthwise convolution filters each input channel and the pointwise convolution combines the outputs.

-Considering a input tensor of shape $$H\times W\times C$$, the depthwise convolution separably applies $$C$$ $K\times K$ kernels to each input channel.
+Considering a input tensor of shape \\(H\times W\times C\\), the depthwise convolution separably applies \\(C\\) $K\times K$ kernels to each input channel.
 This convolution preserves the shape of the tensor and has a computational cost of

 $$
 \begin{align}